Larkollen

 Larkollen is a village in Moss municipality, Norway.
 Its population is 1,382.

+About

-Larkollen was the landfall on the main route between Oslo (then called Christiania) and Copenhagen for several centuries.
-The lee side of the islands Sletter, Eldøya, and Kollen south and west of Larkollen was an easily accessible harbor in all kinds of wind, which also was easy to defend.
+Larkollen has a coastal landscape with water-washed rocks, coves and small wooded hills, and a cultural landscape just behind the coastal line.
+The lee side of the islands Sletter, Eldøya, and Kollen south and west of Larkollen was an easily accessible harbor no matter the wind and was also easy to defend.
+It was the landfall for travel to Christiania from Copenhagen for several centuries.
 Sometime in the early 19th century the landfall was moved north to Jeløya outside of Moss.

+The 500 year-round inhabitants from 1960 grew to almost 1500 in 2010, while the number of summer guests estimated by locals in 1960 to 2500 has fallen substantially in the same period.
+Growth in the number of people using the popular camping site at Teibern has compensated somewhat for the reduction in cabin/house-based summer guests.